Vampire squid: Life cycle

+Relationship with humans

 Conservation status

 The vampire squid is currently not on any endangered or threatened species list and they have no known impact on humans.
+Vampire squids are at increased risk for micro plastic pollution because their diet is mostly marine snow.

 Popular culture

 Following an article in Rolling Stone magazine by Matt Taibbi after the subprime mortgage crisis of 2008, the term "vampire squid" has been regularly used in popular culture to refer to Goldman Sachs, the American investment bank.

-Real vampire squids are shown in the "Ocean Deep" episode of Planet Earth.
+Live vampire squids are shown in the "Ocean Deep" episode of Planet Earth.

+The Monterey Bay Aquarium (California, United States) became the first facility to put this species on display, in May 2014.